Easy to set up

 A layer of mini coils lies atop a layer of larger support coils.
 The Saatva also features extra back support through the lumbar region.
 Saatva offers the mattress in a plush soft, luxury firm (the category closest to the Cocoon Chill) and a firm option.
 Saatva includes a 15-year warranty and a 180-night home trial, besting Sealy by five years on the warranty and 80 days on the sleep trial.

 The choice between the two comes down to what you prefer.
 The pillow top feels more like cushioning rather than the contouring of the memory foam.
-Coil-on-coil design offers extra targeted pressure relief, and the Saatva specifically targets back support.
+The Saatva specifically targets back support with its coil-on-coil design.
 However, the Saatva isn’t explicitly designed with cooling technology.